Merge-of-Thought Distillation: Multi-teacher distillation and MoT yield substantial gains

-For each configuration, we report raw scores and summarize the average change versus the Base model within each group: “Avg drop (cat.)” for catastrophic-forgetting tasks and “Avg gain (reason.)” for reasoning-related tasks.
-We report the results in Table~\ref{tab:catastrophic-forgetting} and Table~\ref{tab:pure-reasoning}.

-Key observations: \begin{itemize} \item Across foundational tasks, long CoT training can either increase or decrease scores.
-The improvements arise when a benchmark emphasizes general reasoning skills enhanced by training, whereas decreases stem from catastrophic forgetting of factual/knowledge components. \item Compared with training on the single best teacher, MOT typically yields larger gains on reasoning-related and pure reasoning tasks while incurring smaller declines on catastrophic-forgetting–sensitive tasks.
-This suggests that MOT not only \textbf{strengthens general reasoning} but also helps \textbf{mitigate catastrophic forgetting}. \end{itemize}
+For each configuration, we report raw scores and summarize the average change versus the Base model within each group: “Avg drop” for catastrophic-forgetting tasks and “Avg gain” for reasoning-knowledge and pure reasoning tasks.
+We report the results in Table~\ref{tab:catastrophic-forgetting}.
+Compared with training on the single best teacher, MoT typically yields larger gains on reasoning-knowledge and pure reasoning tasks while incurring smaller declines on catastrophic-forgetting–sensitive tasks.
+This suggests that MoT not only \textbf{strengthens general reasoning} but also helps \textbf{mitigate catastrophic forgetting}.
+In Appendix~\ref{app:Task-Type Breakdown}, we provide a more detailed evaluation.